shekfeh/gromacs-tutorials/1_methane-in-water-nvt/README.md

 	$ gmx make_ndx -f prd.gro

-You will now be entered into the make_ndx prompt to select, delete, and group together residues, atoms, etc. For us let's simply create a new index group for the water oxygen atoms and the carbon on the methane.
-Enter the following:
+You will now be entered into the *gmx make_ndx* prompt to select, delete, and group together residues, atoms, etc. For us let's simply create a new index group for the water oxygen atoms and the carbon on the methane.
+Enter the
+following:

 	a CT1
 	a OW
 	q

 The index file is saved as index.ndx.
-Now let's call `gmx rdf` to calculate the radial distribution function:
+Now let's call *gmx rdf* to calculate the radial distribution function:

 	$ gmx rdf -f prd.xtc -n index.ndx -xvg none